barionleg/cesium.wiki.gs/Models-Details.md

 * If transforms are static, the tree can be flattened and positions adjusted so there are less batch-breaking model transform uniforms set, and, therefore, less draw calls.
 * Reorder for the vertex cache.
 * Auto generate discrete geometric LOD using [quadric error metrics](http://mgarland.org/archive/cmu/quadrics/).
 Perhaps even stream just the lowest LOD to the client to start.
 Can we also use this code for polyline simplification?
+* In addition to sending the lowest LOD, the client can also start rendering the model before the textures are loaded by using a 1x1 white texture in the meantime.
 * Reduce the size of large textures that are not likely to take up a lot of screen space.
 * Use the [COLLADA Refinery](https://collada.org/mediawiki/index.php/COLLADA_Refinery)?